-The evaluation of a policy set is done as in [XACML], with the exception that the contained policies are possibly reduced and/or discarded, before combination, as defined by the following table.
+The evaluation of a policy set is done as in [XACML], with the exception that the contained policies are possibly reduced and/or their values discarded, before combination, as defined by the following table.

 Value of evaluated policy Policy Issuer Action Don't care Absent The value is combined as it is.
 "Permit", "Deny" or "Indeterminate" Present The value is reduced as defined in sections 4.8, 4.9 and 4.10 respectively and possibly discarded before combination.
+"Not applicable" Present The value is discarded.